dobrushina/dobrushina.github.io/index.md

 I offer long-term psychological therapy and single or series of consultations on specific topics, such as autism and ADHD post-diagnosis support, parenting children with special needs, or understanding the way your brain works for professional orientation.

 My rates are £120 per therapy session and £90 for supervision.
 Currently, I have no availability for new clients.
-One exception is that I am looking for a couple who are willing to be my accreditation case in couples schema therapy.
-This means that I will record the sessions and review the recordings with my supervisor (Dr Eckhard Roediger, the developer of the couples schema therapy model).
-One of the sessions will be assessed by another supervisor rating my work.
-No one else will see the recordings.
-I will store them securely and delete after completing the accreditation.

 If you are a professional interested in neurodiversity-affirming psychotherapy, you are welcome to check out my trainings at the [Schema Therapy Scotland](https://www.schematherapyscotland.com/) website or to join my [mailing list](http://eepurl.com/i1SuY2) for healthcare professionals.